sziselman/sziselman.github.io/_posts/2021-12-2-Object-Search-Manipulator.md

 ```
 roslaunch greedy_search fake_search.launch
 ```
+Upon launching the project, the `rviz` window will display the Adroit Manipulator Arm, the objects within the scene highlighted in pink, and the target object highlighted in green.

-The following command launches the greedy search and removes the object with the highest utility from the scene:
+The following command launches the greedy search and removes the object with the highest utility (highlighted in yellow) from the scene:
 ```
 rosservice call /start_search "{}"
 ```